 Doctors with M.E.
-Honorary Fellow, Dr. David Strain, published the following well-received article on 12th May 2022, as part of the British Medical Association’s recognistion of World ME Awareness Day.
+Honorary Fellow, Dr. David Strain, published the following well-received article on 12th May 2022, as part of the British Medical Association’s recognition of World ME Awareness Day.

 It’s the first global awareness day for ME – myalgic encephalomyelitis, or chronic fatigue syndrome – and time to acknowledge medicine still has a lot to learn.

 Seen from the outside, the process of scientific exploration of diseases seems chaotic and confusing.
 Indeed, from within, it is tempting to deduce that clinical academics are chaotic and confused.

 To be fair, that is an appropriate deduction.
 Einstein famously said, ‘If we knew what we were doing, it wouldn’t be called research.’
 The vast majority of medical research can be compared to solving a particularly complex crossword puzzle.
 We start with the ‘easy answers’, then progress to the deducible, before staring endlessly at the problems that don’t make sense to us.
 The hope is that the pieces we already have will enable us to fill the gaps and produce a semblance of sense.